Enhancing Optomechanical Entanglement and Mechanical Squeezing by the Synergistic Effect of Quadratic Optomechanical Coupling and Coherent Feedback: The synergistic effect of QOC and coherent feedback on steady-state COM entanglement

-Based on this measure, we now turn to examine the influence of QOC and coherent feedback on COM entanglement in Fig.\,\ref{Fig3}.
-To this end, we numerically evaluate the steady-state CM $V$ by solving Eq.\,(\ref{eq:Lyapunov}) with the following experimental feasible parameters: $\omega_m/2\pi=10\,\mathrm{MHz}$, $\gamma_m/2\pi=100\,\mathrm{Hz}$, $\kappa_1/2\pi=\kappa_2/2\pi=1.5\,\mathrm{MHz}$, $\lambda_{d}=2\pi c/\omega_{d}=810\,\mathrm{nm}$, $P_{d}=5\,\mathrm{mW}$, and $T=10\,\mathrm{mK}$.
-Note that, since our analysis focuses on the impact of QOC, we fix $g_{1}=1351.38\,\mathrm{Hz}$ and henceforth characterize the variation of $g_{2}$ by a dimensionless QOC strength $g_{2}/g_{1}$.
-In Fig.\,\ref{Fig3}(a), we first demonstrate the case without coherent feedback ($r_{B}=0$) by plotting the logarithmic negativity $E_{\mathcal{N}}$ as a function of the scaled optical detuning $\Delta/\omega_{m}$ for different values of $g_{2}/g_{1}$.
-In the absence of QOC, i.e., $g_{2}/g_{1}=0$, $E_{\mathcal{N}}$ is nonvanishing within a finite parameter region around detuning $\Delta/\omega_{m}\simeq0.6$, which means the presence of bipartite COM entanglement between light and membrane.
-The slight spectral offset from the nominal COM resonance arises from the radiation-pressure-induced redshift of the cavity frequency [see the second term in Eq.\,\ref{eq:Delta_eff}].
-On the other hand, in the presence of QOC with positive strength, $E_{\mathcal{N}}$ exhibits a sharp peak centered at $\Delta/\omega_{m}\simeq0.3$ and it decreases quickly after reaching its maximum value.
-Besides, larger positive values of $g_{2}/g_{1}$ lead to enhanced maximum COM entanglement.
+Figure\,\ref{Fig3} shows the synergistic effect of QOC and coherent feedback on COM entanglement, in which the entanglement measure $E_{\mathcal{N}}$ is obtained by numerically solving the Lyapunov equation\,(\ref{eq:Lyapunov}).
+As shown in Fig.\,\ref{Fig3}(a), to investigate the role of QOC, we first demonstrate the case without coherent feedback ($r_{B}=0$) by plotting the logarithmic negativity $E_{\mathcal{N}}$ as a function of the scaled optical detuning $\bar\Delta/\omega_{m}$ for different values of $g_{2}/g_{1}$.
+In the absence of QOC, i.e., $g_{2}/g_{1}=0$, $E_{\mathcal{N}}$ is nonvanishing within a finite parameter region around detuning $\bar\Delta/\omega_{m}\simeq0.6$, and the maximum value of $E_{\mathcal{N}}$ is about $0.04$, which means the presence of weak COM entanglement between light and membrane.
+The slight spectral offset from the nominal COM resonance arises from the radiation-pressure-induced redshift of the cavity frequency [see the last two terms in Eq.\,\ref{eq:Delta_eff}].
+In the presence of QOC with the same sign of LOC, $E_{\mathcal{N}}$ exhibits a sharp peak centered at $\bar\Delta/\omega_{m}\simeq0.25$ and it decreases quickly after reaching its maximum value.
+Besides, larger positive values of $g_{2}/g_{1}$ can lead to enhanced maximum COM entanglement.
 For example, in the case of $g_{2}/g_{1}=6\times10^{-5}$, the maximum value of $E_{\mathcal{N}}$ is enhanced by approximately $3$ times compared with the case of $g_{2}/g_{1}=0$.
-Physically, the further increased spectral offset is due to the cavity frequency shift induced by QOC [see the last term in Eq.\,\ref{eq:Delta_eff}].
-Meanwhile, the enhancement of COM entanglement arises from the relaxation of the stability condition, which results from the softening of the membrane due to QOC [cf. the discussion of Fig.\,\ref{Fig2}(a)].
-This mechanism can be understood as follows.
-As discussed in Ref.~\cite{Genes2008PRA}, the stability of COM system relies on the balance between the radiation-pressure force and the mechanical restoring force, which imposes a threshold on $E_{\mathcal{N}}$, such that $E_{\mathcal{N}}$ reaches its maximum near the instability point.
-When the membrane is softened ($g_{2}>0$), this balance is relaxed, thereby broadening the stability regime and enabling stronger COM entanglement~\cite{Ghorbani2025PRA}.
+In Fig.\,\ref{Fig3}(b), we demonstrate the case with coherent feedback ($r_{B}\neq0$), where the interplay between QOC and feedback takes place.
+Compared with Figs.\,\ref{Fig3}(a) and \ref{Fig3}(b), one can intuitively find that, under the same QOC strength, a nonzero value of $r_{B}$ (e.g., $r_{B}=0.2$) leads to a higher maximum value of $E_{\mathcal{N}}$, implying that COM entanglement can be further improved by QOC in the presence of coherent feedback.
+To further explore how the COM entanglement can be optimized by the synergistic control of QOC and coherent feedback, we plot the dependence of $E_{\mathcal{N}}$ on the corresponding controlling parameters $g_{2}/g_{1}$, $\bar\Delta/\omega_{m}$, $r_{B}$, and $\theta$ in Figs.\,\ref{Fig3}(c)-\ref{Fig3}(f).
+From these results, it is found that the synergetic control of COM entanglement is characterized by two generic features: (i) For a fixed value of $\theta$, $E_{\mathcal{N}}$ increases monotonically with both $r_{B}$ and $g_{2}/g_{1}$ and reaches its maximum value just at the instability threshold; (ii) $E_{\mathcal{N}}$ shows a periodic dependence on the optical phase shift $\theta$ with a period of $2\pi$, within which both maxima and minima occur.
+However, we emphasize that an excessively large $r_B$ may also drive the system into the unstable parameter region due to the modified stability boundary induced by the reduction of $\tilde{\kappa}$.
+These results are consistent with the system stability analysis shown in Figs.\,\ref{Fig2}(c)-\ref{Fig2}(f).
+In addition, compared with the case without QOC and feedback, the two extreme values are found to be either enhanced or suppressed.
+Here the achievable maximum value of $E_{\mathcal{N}}$ can be up to about $0.48$ under the optimized condition [see the yellow star in Fig.\,\ref{Fig3}(f)], which is about $12$ times larger than that obtained without QOC and coherent feedback.
+These results indicate that the synergistic control of QOC and feedback provides a versatile framework for manipulating COM entanglement, allowing both enhancement and switching of the COM entanglement.